AllenSWDB/allenswdb.github.io/databook/glossary.md

   Also known as a local interneuron: a neuron that has short axons and synapse exclusively with nearby neurons.
 In the cortex the term is often used to refer to inhibitory neurons.

+Interspike interval
+ISI
+  The interspike interval is the the time between two sequential action potentials (spikes) of a neuron.
+The ISI is used in the quality control of spike-sorting for ephys experiments, assuring that spikes assigned to a unit don't fall within the refactory period of the neuron (a few milliseconds), indicating that there is contaimination between units..
+ISI is also used to characterize firing patterns of neurons.

 Intrinsic signal imaging
 ISI
   Intrinsic signal imaging, also called ISI, is a method to measure changes in